 Arevalo manages all aspects of CLINIC’s internet-based training programs, including rapid e-courses, multi-week e-courses, and webinars.
 Prior to joiningCLINIC, he worked as an accredited representative at Catholic Charities of Chicago.
 Arevalo also has a background in instructional design and implementation, having served as a consultant and site manager for a private learning center.

 He graduated from DePauw University, with a concentration in biology.

 As Senior Attorney, Bronstein provides training and technical assistance on immigration law to CLINIC members and other community-based organizations.
-Prior to joining CLINIC’s Training and Legal Support section, she supervised the legal work of the attorneys in CLINIC’s national detention representation project from 2004 to 2007.
+Prior to joining CLINIC’s Training, Litigation and Support section, she supervised the legal work of the attorneys in CLINIC’s national detention representation project from 2004 to 2007.

 Bronstein also ran CLINIC’s detained children’s representation project in San Francisco from 2002 to 2004 and served from 2000 to 2002 as a detention fellow in CLINIC’s Los Angeles office, representing detained adults and children in removal proceedings.
 She is a graduate of the Georgetown University Law Center in Washington and is member of the California state bar.